Pupil Premium at Cromwell Academy

 Pupil Premium funding is used to provide additional support which can include:

 - Delivery of reading, writing, maths and spelling targeted support

 - Specific Phonics intervention

 - Meta-cognition training and support

 - Home learning club

 - Funding for academic trips and activities

-- Specific admin time linked to Pupil Premium families
+- Specific admin time linked to Pupil Premium family support

 - Access to 1:1 tuition